The Asheville Blue Cross and Blue Shield of North Carolina® StoreGet Answers. Be Informed. In Person.

 The Health Insurance Marketplace for Small Business: Small Business Health Options Program (SHOP)

 Similar to the individual Health Insurance Marketplace for individuals, The Affordable Care Act requires a special Health Insurance Marketplace just for small businesses.
 The business Marketplace is known as the Small Business Health Options Program (SHOP).

 The purpose of SHOP is to allow smaller businesses, which generally pay higher overhead costs for obtaining insurance, to have access to better quality coverage for their employees at lower costs.

-The SHOP marketplace opened to businesses with up to 50 full time equivalent employees in 2014.
-The program will open to businesses with up to 100 full time equivalent employees on or before January 1, 2016.
+The SHOP marketplace is currently open to businesses with up to 50 full time equivalent employees.
+The program is expected to open to businesses with up to 100 full time equivalent employees in 2016.